Then She Found Me: Production

 In a bonus feature included with the DVD release of the film, Helen Hunt discusses her ten-year-long journey to get Elinor Lipman's novel to the screen.
 After first reading it she tried to interest numerous studios in the material, and her unsuccessful efforts led her to begin writing the screenplay and raising funds to produce it herself.
 Longtime friend Matthew Broderick agreed to play the relatively small role of Ben for scale, and his commitment inspired Hunt to approach Bette Midler and Colin Firth, who were impressed by her passion for the project and agreed to work for minimum pay as well.
 Although she originally did not intend to portray April, Hunt decided that casting herself in the role ultimately would lighten her work load as a director since she would have one less performance to help mould.

 Janeane Garofalo and Tim Robbins make brief cameo appearances as themselves.
 The author Salman Rushdie portrays Dr. Masani.

 The film was shot on location in Brooklyn, including the waterfront community of Gerritsen Beach, and Manhattan.
 Interiors were filmed at Steiner Studios in the Brooklyn Navy Yard.

 The film's soundtrack includes "For You" by Duncan Sheik, "In The Red" by Tina Dickow, "I'll Say I'm Sorry Now" by Shawn Colvin, "Naked As We Came" by Iron & Wine, and "Cool, Clear Water" by Bonnie Raitt.

 The film premiered at the 2007 Toronto International Film Festival, and was then shown at numerous 2008 film festivals, including the Palm Springs International Film Festival, the Portland International Film Festival, the Boulder International Film Festival, the Cleveland International Film Festival, South by Southwest, and the Ashland Independent Film Festival.
 On April 25, 2008 it opened in nine theaters in New York City and Los Angeles, followed by a limited US release in 63 other theaters around the US on May 2, 2008.
 It earned $72,594 on nine screens on its opening weekend and eventually grossed $3,735,717 in the US and $4,697,331 in foreign markets, for a total worldwide box office of $8,433,048.

 Critical reception

-Critical response to the film was mixed, and it received a 50% rating on Rotten Tomatoes.
-Whereas some critics praised the film for having strong performances, others felt the film was bogged down by a weak script and technical issues.
-Fans of the book took issue with the substantial differences between the book and the movie.